Get Your PHX - A Whole New Way to Experience Phoenix

 We need to find this out.

 But as we wait for the pollsters and focus group profs to unearth that, we need to understand how the right has been setting up the conditions for this.
-While we can talk about what Harris or the Democrats may have done wrong in the campaign, I’m of the opinion that, in hindsight, none of the available Democratic presidential options could have overcome the system that the right wing has been putting in place for decades.
+While we can talk about what Harris or the Democrats may have done wrong in the campaign, I’m not sure that, in hindsight, none of the available Democratic presidential options could have overcome the system that the right wing has been putting in place for decades.

 The road rules